-Local residents should be hired to perform tasks that require interactions with the community, for example, picking up and delivering groceries and various merchandise to the camp.
+Considering construction workers during their quarantine period, local residents should be hired to perform tasks that require interactions with the community, for example, picking up and delivering groceries and various merchandise to the camp.
 These persons may never be in contact with quarantined construction workers, nor enter the facilities.